 There's a lot to it.
-But our coretech provides a digital insurance platform that allows insurers to:
+Simply put, our coretech provides a digital insurance platform that allows insurers to:

-- Leverage cloud-native capabilities for unlimited scalability - Understand what makes each customer unique via CustomerCoreTM - Act on that knowledge via rich and built-in CRM capabilities in EIS SuiteTM - Deliver persona-based customer experiences via EIS DXPTM-our digital experience platform - Join new and emerging B2B and B2C ecosystems through our open architecture and thousands of APIs - Use a hub to gather insurtech and data capabilities into new digital ecosystems
+- Leverage cloud-native capabilities for unlimited scalability - Understand what makes each customer unique via CustomerCoreTM - Act on that knowledge via rich and built-in CRM capabilities in EIS SuiteTM - Deliver persona-based customer experiences via EIS DXP[TM]-our digital experience platform - Join new and emerging B2B and B2C ecosystems through our open architecture and thousands of APIs - Use a hub to gather insurtech and data capabilities into new digital insurance ecosystems

-At EIS, our objective is simple: to help insurers operate like tech companies so they can deliver exceptional customer experiences and join digital insurance ecosystems.
-To solve the integration pain that insurtechs, incumbents, and vendors encounter, our coretech solutions are designed with integration in mind, and to support your needs for speed, agility, and simplicity.
+At EIS, our objective for the life insurance industry is simple: to help insurers operate like tech companies so they can deliver exceptional customer experiences and create unique fingerprints through personalized ecosystems.
+Our coretech solutions are designed to eliminate the restrictions of legacy systems and support integration across the entire life insurance value chain with speed, agility, and simplicity.
+We've reimagined life insurance for you.